mariuszpatek/code-addict/content/posts/semantic-kernel-introduction.md

 ## Understanding Execution Settings

-The `OpenAIPromptExecutionSettings` allows you to change how the AI model behaves when generating responses.
-You can set various parameters, including (among others not mentioned here):
+The `OpenAIPromptExecutionSettings` class allows you to control how the AI model behaves when generating responses.
+You can configure various parameters to fine-tune the output:

 ### Temperature (0.0 - 2.0)
 **Temperature** controls randomness and creativity by affecting token selection from the probability distribution:
-- **<1.0** – More conservative, selects high-probability words for predictable outputs
+- **< 1.0** – More conservative, selects high-probability words for predictable outputs
 - **1.0** – Default setting, balanced between deterministic and creative responses
-- **>1.0** – Increases randomness, selects less probable words for varied but potentially error-prone outputs
+- **> 1.0** – Increases randomness, selects less probable words for varied but potentially error-prone outputs
 - **2.0** – Maximum creativity with very unpredictable responses

-### TopP (0.0 - 1.0)
+### Top-P (0.0 - 1.0)
-**TopP** (nucleus sampling) is similar to temperature in controlling output diversity, but works differently by only considering the most probable tokens whose cumulative probability adds up to the TopP value:
+**Top-P** (nucleus sampling) is similar to temperature in controlling output diversity, but works differently by only considering the most probable tokens whose cumulative probability adds up to the Top-P value:
 - **0.1**: Very focused - only considers the top 10% most probable tokens
 - **0.5**: Moderately focused - considers tokens up to 50% cumulative probability
 - **1.0**: No filtering - all tokens are considered

-**Key Difference: Temperature vs TopP**
+**Key Difference: Temperature vs Top-P**
 - **Temperature**: Controls entropy (creativity/unpredictability) - 0 means same response every time, higher values increase randomness
-- **TopP**: Controls distribution of probable tokens - 1.0 means "use all vocabulary tokens" while 0.1 means "use only 10% most common tokens"
+- **Top-P**: Controls distribution of probable tokens - 1.0 means "use all vocabulary tokens" while 0.1 means "use only 10% most common tokens"

-Both work together to shape output diversity, with temperature affecting how randomly tokens are selected and TopP limiting which tokens are even considered.
+Both work together to shape output diversity, with temperature affecting how randomly tokens are selected and Top-P limiting which tokens are even considered.

-### MaxTokens
+### Max Tokens
-**MaxTokens** sets the maximum length of the generated response.
+**Max Tokens** sets the maximum length of the generated response.
 This includes both the input prompt and the output completion.
 One token is roughly equivalent to 4 characters in English text.

 ### Frequency Penalty (0.0 to 2.0)
-**FrequencyPenalty** reduces the likelihood of repeating tokens based on how frequently they've already appeared:
+**Frequency Penalty** reduces the likelihood of repeating tokens based on how frequently they've already appeared:
 - **0.0**: No penalty (default)
 - **Positive values**: Discourage repetition - higher values make the model less likely to repeat words

 ### Presence Penalty (0.0 to 2.0)
-**PresencePenalty** reduces the likelihood of repeating topics based on whether they've been mentioned before:
+**Presence Penalty** reduces the likelihood of repeating topics based on whether they've been mentioned before:
 - **0.0**: No penalty (default)
 - **Positive values**: Encourage exploring new topics - higher values push the model to discuss different subjects